Make a custom flower bouquet online to pick up in person.

 I was inspired by the design above to capture each typical step of bouquet building.
 Each stage of the customizer is labeled: flowers, arrangement, stem length, etc.

 To get user feedback on the mockups above, I recruited a diverse group of 10 participants who had multiple experiences buying flower bouquets to test out a prototype.
-The user studies were unmoderated.
+The user studies were unmoderated and actually quite informal.

 I asked them to consider: